 - 47 percent of physicians say their patients ask for an unnecessary test or procedure at least once a week.

 - 70 percent of physicians say that after they speak with a patient about why a test or procedure is unnecessary, the patient often avoids it.

-AristaMD offers clinical guidelines and specialist e-consults that provide fast-response specialist guidance to better inform the physician-patient dialogue.
+AristaMD offers clinical guidelines and specialist e-consults that provide fast-response specialist guidance to inform the physician-patient dialogue better.
 Our success with physician intervention is underscored by survey stat #7 above: patients generally trust their physician’s explanation.
-The challenge is connecting physicians with timely specialist feedback in order to have an informed conversation with patients about care that is necessary versus unnecessary.
+The challenge is connecting physicians with timely specialist feedback to have an informed conversation with patients about necessary and unnecessary care.

 Learn more about the results in the summary research report.